 The seventies became a golden era in the history of the club, with the participation of the WSG Swarovski Wattens, and thus also with Gernot Langes.

-The cards for the elite level of Tyrolean football were once again shuffled after the relegation in 2001and once again there was an agreement to cooperate with FC Tirol.
+The cards for the elite level of Tyrolean football were once again shuffled after the relegation in 2001 and once again there was an agreement to cooperate with FC Tyrol.

 6112 Wattens, Austria